1,000+ Opportunities

 Three application cycles in 2026: January-March, April-June, July-September.
 Currently in the April-June cycle.

 Impact Grants - C3 - Colorado Circular Communities Enterprise is sponsored by Colorado Department of Public Health and Environment.
-Impact grants are available for projects that contribute to a circular economy, including waste aversion and diversion efforts through sustainable design, remanufacturing, reuse, repair, recovery, collection, recycling, composting, anaerobic digestion, or biochar production.
+Provides funding for projects that contribute to a circular economy, including waste aversion and diversion efforts through sustainable design, remanufacturing, reuse, repair, recovery, collection, recycling, composting, anaerobic digestion, or biochar production.

 Get alerted about grants like this